lennykean/pmmux/src/Pmmux.Extensions.Management/README.md

 ```

 > **Security Note:** By default, the management API binds to `127.0.0.1` (localhost only).
 Use caution when exposing it on `0.0.0.0` - consider using a firewall or reverse proxy with authentication.

+## Web UI

+When enabled with `--management-ui-enable`, a web-based management interface is available at `http://<bind-address>:<port>/` for managing backends, health checks, listeners, port maps, and TLS certificates (if the TLS extension is loaded).

 ## API Endpoints